argoc/WORTH_workshops/README.md

 # WORTH_workshops

-How to put this folder and its Jupyter notebooks on your PYNQ board.
+How to put this folder and its Jupyter notebooks on your Pynq board.

-First, determine if your PYNQ board can access the internet by opening a terminal on it (open 192.168.2.99 in the browser, log in, and choose terminal) and trying to ping github.com.
+First, determine if your Pynq board can access the internet by opening a terminal on it (open 192.168.2.99 in the browser, log in, and choose terminal) and trying to ping github.com.
 If it cannot get to github.com, then either troubleshoot with these instructions:
     https://www.nengo.ai/nengo-pynq/connect.html

 Note that you may also need to change the board's IP address to make this work.